-At the end of each week you will complete an independent project.
+At the end of each course section you will complete an independent project.
 This project will demonstrate the concepts covered during the week.
 It will also act as an example of your coding ability in your growing portfolio.

 This lesson will walk through the entire independent project process, including deadlines, schedules, expectations, feedback, and submission.

 Independent projects must be completed individually.
 You may reference online resources, Learn How To Program, and your own code, but you may not view or copy current or former students' work.

 As explained in our Student Handbook, these projects are an opportunity to receive personalized feedback, and to ensure you're developing skills for success after graduation.
 If you plagiarize work you both lose this valuable opportunity and risk setting yourself up for failure at a job or internship.
 This will not only harm you, but the reputation of all Epicodus students as well.